-A story is breaking today of a significant fossil find that was made almost a year ago but kept under wraps until the significance of the find could be evaluated.
-What has now been reveled is that over 100 footprints were found in newly uncovered rocks along a shoreline of England.
-Careful analysis of these footprints has led the scientists to conclude that they were the result of an adult male along with four small females or children that walked through a muddy lake or wetland long ago.
+A story is breaking today of a significant fossil find made almost a year ago but kept under wraps until the data could be properly evaluated.
+What has now been revealed is that over 100 footprints were found in newly uncovered rocks along a shoreline of England.
+Study of these footprints has led to conclusion that they were made by an adult male along with four small females or children that walked through a muddy lake or wetland long ago.

 The geological context of these footprints is quite stunning.
-Along the shore at Happisburgh England there is a 40 to 100 foot high cliff wall that has been rapidly eroding for many years.
-At the base of the cliffs is a layer of dark mudstone (rock formed from clay material).
-A recent storm removed sediments revealing a new portion of this rock layer and the footprints contained in them.
-Someone recognized that these footprint like impressions could be important and so a group of scientists were called to examine them more closely.
-They took high-res images of this layer of rock and then as quickly as they appeared they were eroded away by further storms.
+Along the shore at Happisburgh England is a 40 to 100 foot cliff wall that has been rapidly eroding for many years.
+Underlying the these cliffs is a layer of dark mudstone (rock formed from clay material).
+A recent storm removed some overlying sediments revealing a new portion of this rock layer and the footprints contained in them.
+A visitor to the beach recognized that these footprint like impressions could be important and so a group of scientists were called to examine them more closely.
+They captured high-res images of this layer of rock and then as quickly as they appeared they were eroded away by waves from the next storm.
 But the images and other measurements revealed compelling evidence that people walked across a muddy surface long ago leaving their footprints behind.

 There is a YouTube video describing the site and explaining some of the findings so far.

 Footprints in stone are able to tell us something about past life.
 For example, I have reported on another case of footprints and what they can tell us about behavior of an extinct elephant (Preservation of Behavior: Fossilized Elephant Footprints from Saudi Arabia).
 But what can we learn from these footprints?

 “Is Creation a Viable Model of Origins in Today’s Modern, Scientific Era?”